bozsahin/thebench/grammars/README.md

 <code>.session</code> The output of a command file (usually suffixed with <code>.log</code>)

 <code>.arules</code> The derived entries of synthetic case (by 'c command')

+The command files explain how they are obtained.